Databingo/aih/README.md

-# aih
+# Aih

-## Introduce
-Use ChatGPT-3.5-turbo in terminal with contextual sensitivity.
+## Use ChatGPT-3.5-turbo in terminal with contextual sensitivity.

 Current functions:
 1. Escape the frequent "An error occurred" of OpenAI's website.